Generalized Boltzmann hierarchy for massive neutrinos in cosmology: Abstract

 \section{Abstract}

 Boltzmann solvers are an important tool for the computation of cosmological observables in the linear regime.
-They involve solving the Boltzmann equation, followed by an integration in momentum space, to arrive at the desired fluid properties.
-This is a cumbersome, computationally expensive procedure.
-In this work we introduce the so-called generalized Boltzmann hierarchy (GBH) for massive neutrinos in cosmology, a simpler alternative to the usual Boltzmann hierarchy, where the momentum dependence is integrated out leaving us with a two-parameter infinite set of ordinary differential equations.
+In the presence of massive neutrinos, they involve solving the Boltzmann equation followed by an integration in momentum space to arrive at the desired fluid properties, a procedure which is known to be computationally slow.
+In this work we introduce the so-called generalized Boltzmann hierarchy (GBH) for massive neutrinos in cosmology, an alternative to the usual Boltzmann hierarchy, where the momentum dependence is integrated out leaving us with a two-parameter infinite set of ordinary differential equations.
 Along with the usual expansion in multipoles, there is now also an expansion in higher velocity weight integrals of the distribution function.
-We show that the GBH produces the density contrast neutrino transfer function to a per mille level accuracy at both large and intermediate scales compared to the neutrino free-streaming scale.
-Furthermore, by introducing a switch to a viscous fluid approximation after horizon crossing, we show that the GBH can achieve over all scales the same accuracy as the standard CLASS approach in its default precision settings.
-The GBH is then a powerful tool to include neutrino anisotropies in the computation of cosmological observables in linear theory, with integration being simpler and potentially faster than standard methods.
+Using a toy code, we show that the GBH produces the density contrast neutrino transfer function to a $\lesssim 0.5\%$ accuracy at both large and intermediate scales compared to the neutrino free-streaming scale, thus providing a proof-of-principle for the GBH.
+We comment on the implementation of the GBH in a state of the art Boltzmann solver.